-The high street is in trouble and the cycling industry is most definitely not immune to changing consumer habits.
-Businesses and brands need to constantly evolve; not just to attract new customers but more importantly, retain existing ones.
+The high street is in trouble, and the cycling industry is not immune to changing consumer habits.
+Businesses and brands need to constantly evolve, not just to attract new customers but, more importantly, to retain existing ones.

-Membership schemes are not new and household names (Amazon for example) provide us with the ultimate guides to how to do it brilliantly.
+Membership schemes are not new; household names (Amazon, for example) provide us with the ultimate guides to do it brilliantly.
 Get customers to a point at which they can’t live without you!

-At Yellow Jersey we’ve been working hard with a number of cycling businesses to help them develop their membership schemes to shift focus from acquisition to retention.
-One such is example is how we’ve worked with premium cycling brand Rapha, to do just that.
+At Yellow Jersey, we’ve worked hard with several cycling businesses to help them develop membership schemes to shift focus from acquisition to retention.
+One example is how we’ve worked with premium cycling brand Rapha to do just that.

-From 2019, Rapha now offer all their RCC members anywhere in the world, access to a group insurance policy created and tailored by Yellow Jersey to best suit their audience which includes taxi reimbursement should you get stranded, gadget cover, physio, dental and fracture cover.
-And they get this at no additional cost demonstrating Rapha’s impressive commitment to their customer retention and loyalty.
+From 2019, Rapha now offers all their RCC members anywhere in the world access to a group insurance policy created and tailored by Yellow Jersey to best suit their audience, including taxi reimbursement should members get stranded, gadget cover, physio, dental and fracture cover.
+And they get this at no additional cost demonstrating Rapha’s impressive commitment to customer retention and loyalty.

 You can read all about it in this article below:

-Premium, global cycling clothing manufacturer, Rapha, has considerable brand loyalty driven in-part through the Rapha Cycling Club (RCC).
+Premium, global cycling clothing manufacturer, Rapha, has considerable brand loyalty driven partly by the Rapha Cycling Club (RCC).

-The RCC is a huge investment in its direct-to-consumer business model, which has been key to the company’s success.
+The RCC is a huge investment in its direct-to-consumer business model, which has been key to its success.
 The RCC is how they develop and sustain deep relationships with their core clients.

-As per their website, in exchange for £135 a year, members receive:
+As per the Rapha Benefits page on their website, in exchange for £70 a year, members receive: